k-vasir/resonance_project/README.md

   //since it was made using alot of recourses online, i thought it was the best to share to everyone :)

-  //keep in mind i'm a designer not a coder xd
+  //keep in mind i'm a designer not a dev xd

 -->important